Can anyone conduct a fire risk assessment?

 The governments guidance on conducting a Fire risk assessment is as follows:

 The problem with this guidance is that it doesn’t give any context.
-Regulation 3 of the Management of Health and Safety at Work Regulations 1999 states
+Article 9 of the Regulatory reform (Fire Safety) Order 2005 states:

 The words in this section that are deceptively meaningful are “suitable and sufficient”.
 For a risk assessment to be suitable and sufficient the person conducting the assessment needs to be deemed competent.

 What does competent mean?
 Good question.
-Competence again is defined within the same legislation under regulation “7.- (5) A person shall be regarded as competent where he has sufficient training and experience or knowledge and other qualities to enable him properly to assist in undertaking the measures referred to”
+Competence is defined within the Management of Health and Safety at Work Regulations 1999 under regulation “7.- (5) A person shall be regarded as competent where he has sufficient training and experience or knowledge and other qualities to enable him properly to assist in undertaking the measures referred to”

-In order to answer the question can anyone conduct a Fire risk assessment ask these questions:
+In order to answer the question can anyone conduct a Fire risk assessment? ask the following questions:

-- Does the person you are thinking of understand passive fire protection, Fire detection and alarm systems, Escape routes and construction, Travel distances, Safety signs, Compartmentation of properties and fire stoping?
+Does the person you are thinking of understand passive fire protection, Fire detection and alarm systems, Escape routes and construction, Travel distances, Safety signs, Compartmentation of properties and fire stopping?

-This is not an exhaustive list of questions that should be asked but if the answer is no to any of these I would consider not asking that person to conduct the assessment.
+This is not an exhaustive list of questions that should be asked but if the answer is no to any of these I would consider looking elsewhere.

 2. You could employ the services of a trained fire risk assessor.
 These assessors can provide evidence of training along with a C.V that will demonstrate knowledge and experience and also be a member of a professional body.